 The Wandering albatross has a wingspan that measures up to 11 feet 4 inches from end to end.
 But even that seems measly when compared to the now-extinct Pelagornis, a prehistoric seabird with a beak full of tooth-like spikes and a wingspan of at least 17 feet.

 3. THE PRINCE OF WALES IS THEIR CELEBRITY SPOKESMAN.

-Twenty-two species of albatross are currently known to science, and every single one is considered vulnerable, threatened, near-threatened, or endangered by conservationists.
+of albatross are currently known to science, and every single one is considered vulnerable, threatened, near-threatened, or endangered by conservationists.
 Longline fishing hooks are especially dangerous to large seabirds: The hooks, which can grab hold of and drown birds, kill an estimated 100,000 albatrosses annually.